KHodow677/3DPrintEDS/README.md

   <img src="docRes/Control Panel Image.png" alt="Control Panel Image" width="500" height="auto"/>
 </p>

-The first two chekcboxes can be used to disable and enable the stringing and image matching susbsystems.
+The first two checkboxes can be used to disable and enable the stringing and image matching susbsystems.
 Below them, two sliders can be used to adjust the threshold values for the similarity score and stringing confidence.
 A color selector can be used to choose the filament color for the filter.
 The generate slices button will produce slices of the supplied model and populate the sliced images window.
 A drop down menu is used to match the sliced view to the orientation of the model with respect to the camera.
 The slices for x1, y1, x2, and y2 are shown in the images window for reference.
 Finally, a save error file button can be used to save the contents of the error log window.

-### Connecting a Camera
-TODO
 ### Loading a Model
 TODO